georgewatson/deoxyribose/README.md

 ### Truth machine
 `ATGAAA TGTGAAAAA TCT AAT AC`
 (23 B)

+Accepts one integer as input.
+If this value is less than or equal to 0, it is printed once before the program terminates.
+If the value is greater than 0, it is printed infinitely.

 ```
 ATG Start                           ..A Thr   Destination of Ser
 AAA Block size = 0                  TGA Stop